vanshaj-pagotra/Minimap/README.md

 ## Features
-- Scan single ports or port ranges.
+- Scan any IP address for a specified port or port range.

 - Multithreaded scanning for improved speed.

-- Banner grabbing for service identification.
+- Grabs service banner using specific protocol requests.

 - Thread-safe console output.